 FREE as of 2020.

-There’s no entry fee to visit the caves.
+There’s no entrance fee to visit the Batu Caves.

 How To Get To Batu Caves From Kuala Lumpur

 The Batu Caves are located just 8 miles (13 km) north of Kuala Lumpur, Malaysia.
 It’s a 20 minute drive from the city center.